Paranormal Activity - Do Cremation Ashes Invite Spirits to Stay Around Home?

 If you have a loved one’s ashes in a closet, what can be done with them?
 Here are some options for remaining respectful of both your memories and your family’s diverse needs, especially if family members want to keep the ashes at home.

-• Traditional options: Memorial urns designed for display are an excellent aesthetic option for keeping ashes in the house.
-They come in a variety of designs made from ceramic, glass, marble, stone, metal and wood.
+• Traditional options: Memorial urns designed for display are an excellent aesthetic option for holding ashes in the house.
+Placing your lost loved one's ashes in a beautiful memorial urn can help you feel better about displaying it somewhere in your house.
+The urn can be displayed in a bedroom, a living room or any other room.
+Memorial urns come in a variety of designs made from ceramic, glass, marble, stone, metal and wood.
 Smaller keepsake urns and jewelry pendant urns that hold a nominal amount of ashes are also satisfying choices for sharing cremains among family members.

 • Scattering solutions: A garden, a forest and a body of water are meaningful places for scattering ashes.
-Although not always necessary, scattering urns are available to use during a ceremony before releasing the remains into nature.
-It is perfectly acceptable to keep a portion of ashes separately in a keepsake urn or ash pendant.
+Maybe there's a location that your lost loved one particularly loved.
+Spots like these make wonderful places to scatter ashes.
+Although not always necessary, scattering urns are available during a ceremony before releasing the remains into nature.
+Keeping a portion of ashes separately in a keepsake urn or ash pendant is perfectly acceptable.
 Simply remove that portion before scattering the rest.

 • Having ashes blown into glass, such as a vase, paperweight or distinctive glass cremation keepsakes, offers a beautiful alternative to a somber urn.

-• Scattering ashes at the edge of space allows both children and adults to feel their loved one always watching over them.
+• Scattering ashes at the edge of space allows children and adults to feel their loved ones always watching over them.

 • Incorporating ash into a diamond gemstone provides a very personal piece of jewelry as a daily reminder of your loved one.